ElMizil/Random/README.md

 # Random Python App
-Tired of wasting time making a choose on what to do?
+Tired of wasting time making a choice on what to do?

-Well Randomly is the perfect tool to help you, just put your options and let that technology decides for you
+Well, Randomly is the perfect tool to help you.
+Just input your options and let that technology decides for you

 # Requirements
 Kivy